 “It may have been a month ago for you but it feels just like it happened yesterday for me, so don’t you dare ridicule me you heinous creature.”

-Without warning, Lucius drew out his wand from beneath his robes and muttered a spell, transfiguring his textbook into a sly skunk that now sat perched on the table.
-Narcissa squealed and shot daggers at Lucius with her eyes.
+Lucius drew out his wand from beneath his robes and muttered the spell, transfiguring his textbook into a sly skunk that now sat perched on the table.
+Narcissa squealed and sat straight in her chair, exercising her breathing very cautiously.

 “Look familiar?” he asked crudely, his eyes moving from the skunk to Narcissa’s hair.
-“Shall we test the stench and see who the filthy one really is?”
+“Shall we test the stench and see who the heinous one really is?”
 Malfoy challenged, inching towards Narcissa.

-Fists clenched, she headed back to the Common Room to meet with Nixie and Vesper before class.
+Fists clenched, she headed back to the Common Room to meet with Nixie and Vesper before her next class.

 “Vesper!
 Nixie!” she shouted as she entered.
-“I’ve had enough of that abominable-”
+“I can’t take it anym-”

 “What-what on earth happened?” she demanded.